Corylus fargesii

 Corylus fargesii is a species of flowering plant in the family Betulaceae.
-It is native to China and Inner Mongolia.
+It is a tree native to southern and central China including Inner Mongolia.

-Distribution
+Description

-Corylus fargesii is native mostly to Southern China.
+It can be a large tree, growing up to 25 metres tall.
+It flowers between May and July and fruits ripen in July and August.

-Habitat
+Distribution and habitat

-Corylus fargesii is a tree that grows in full sun to partial shade and grows in slightly acidic to neutral soils.
+Corylus fargesii is native to temperate forests in mountain valleys from 800 to 3,000 metres elevation.
+It grows in full sun to partial shade and grows in slightly acidic to neutral soils.